 Induced defoliation, or the deliberate removal of leaves, is practiced in cotton to facilitate harvesting.
 In bonsai, I do it with a pair of scissors as a disease control measure as when my pet molave (Vitex parviflora) shows plenty of fungal leaf spots.
 The tree quickly responds by simultaneous production of new unblemished leaves.

 Why not apply to mango?
 I shared the thought to my partner and best friend Efren Sioquim in 2008.
 Paclobutrazol was then in its infancy.

-We thought that simultaneous defoliation of mango trees will synchronize flushing.
-Consequently, simultaneous flushing will likewise synchronize leaf maturity.
-If done on a number of trees at about the same time, these trees will likewise produce mature mango leaves at the same time.
+We thought that simultaneous defoliation will synchronize flushing.
+Consequently, simultaneous flushing will likewise synchronize maturity of mango leaves.
+If done on a number of trees at about the same time, these trees will likewise produce mature leaves at the same time.
 Therefore, these trees can be sprayed with flower inducer simultaneously.